 The third boundary that I have is to be compensated for everything I do.
 The world will steamroll over you if you don’t ask for payment.

-Every content online I have a call to action (this is my compensation) and I feel VERY good about this.
+Every content online, I have a call to action (this is my compensation), and I feel VERY good about this.

 Judge yourself on how something feels!

-The fourth boundary is I have the right to say NO to anyone or anything at any time.
+The fourth boundary is that I have the right to say NO to anyone or anything at any time.
 This includes someone else’s bullshit agenda on when something HAS to get done.

 Someone else’s emergency isn’t MY emergency.
-There are other boundaries that I set for myself and hopefully, some might have helped you.
+There are other boundaries that I set for myself, and hopefully, some might have helped you.

-As a creator creating your own boundaries can be a great thing for your mental health and happiness.
+As a creator, creating your own boundaries can be a great thing for your mental health and happiness.

 Conclusion